luci/recipes-py/README.recipes.md

   baseline_id (str): Baseline identifier for this invocation, usually of
     the format {buildbucket bucket}:{buildbucket builder name}.
 For example, 'try:linux-rel'.
-Baselines are used to detect new tests in invocations.
+Baselines are used to detect new tests in invocations. instructions (luci.resultdb.v1.Instructions): The reproduction
+    instructions for this invocation.
+It may contain step instructions and test result instructions.
+The test instructions may contain instructions for test results in this invocation and in included invocations.

 &mdash; **def [upload\_invocation\_artifacts](/recipe_modules/resultdb/api.py#297)(self, artifacts, parent_inv=None, step_name=None):**